gofynd/fdk-client-java/documentation/platform/REWARDS.md

-Retrieve specific giveaway details by its unique identifier.
+Retrieve the specific giveaway by giveaway ID.
+It will show all the details of the requested giveaway.

 *Returned Response:*